🎉✨ The mentored sprints for diverse community members are back for PyCon US 2020 ✨🎉

 By running similar events in smaller conferences, we have learned that the attendees (and projects) get much more out of it by having maintainers, organizers, and attendees working together.
 This way, the maintainers of a particular package can provide directed, effective and in-person mentoring to a group of individuals, and the attendees feel more confident and usually leave with a higher sense of accomplishment.

-The call for applications for projects will be open from the 17th of February 2020 and close on the 20th of March 2020 and we encourage
+The call for applications for projects close on the 15th of May 2020 and we encourage

 maintainers and developers of any package attending PyCon to participate in this mentored sprint.

-The call for contributors (individuals willing to participate in the sprint) will also open on the 17th of February 2020 and close on the 20th of March 2020 and we encourage anyone interested to attend.
+The call for contributors (individuals willing to participate in the sprint) will remain open until the 15th of May 2020and we encourage anyone interested to attend.

 If you are wondering if this event is for you: it definitely is, and we would love to have you taking part in this sprint.